So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 (Anyone who has never seen the face of the person speaking in a podcast episode, raise your hand! 😉 )

 Covid has also spawned a new way of podcasting.
 Today, physical distance is no longer an obstacle for doing quality interviews.
 Many podcasters use video software like Zoom or Skype.
-And for each interview, with the audio tracks also comes the image of these exchanges.
+And for each interview, with the audio tracks also comes the image file of these exchanges.

 To learn more, read our article on how to record a podcast remotely.